 Mobile gaming is a category where incentives have proved to be popular on the other hand.
 An in-game prize can directly help the player to advance in their game, or they can be rewarded with an exclusive bonus, such as a weapon or costume.
 These two areas then, incentives and mobile gaming, are a natural fit and have proven to work together.

 The app users that are acquired during these campaigns can sometimes be low lifetime value (LTV) users, meaning they don’t stay around for long.
-It must also be said, however, that incentivised mobile ad networks can deliver just as high quality LTV users as other types of mobile traffic do.
+It must also be said, however, that incentivized mobile ad networks can deliver just as high-quality LTV users as other types of mobile traffic do.

-Pros and cons aside, we thought it would be useful to assemble a list of some of the key incentivised mobile ad networks out there and put them all into one place.
-From TapJoy to TinyLoot, our list should help out app advertisers, app developers and anyone else interested in the incentivised model.
+Pros and cons aside, we thought it would be useful to assemble a list of some of the key incentivized mobile ad networks out there and put them all into one place.
+From TapJoy to TinyLoot, our list should help out app advertisers, app developers, and anyone else interested in the incentivized model.

 Incentivized Ads Guide

-Incentivized ads reward users upon the completion of actions, such as installing an app, completing a video ad view or engaging with an app in some other way.
-The reward for this is often virtual currency, a game item, an upgrade or a discount on a product.
+Incentivized ads reward users upon the completion of actions, such as installing an app, completing a video ad view, or engaging with an app in some other way.
+The reward for this is often a virtual currency, a game item, an upgrade, or a discount on a product.

 Incentivised Ads eCPMs

 Here are some of the biggest incentivized ads offers along with their platform and country in the table below.

 |Local Advertisers||India||Android is around $1, iOS is in the range of $5|

 |Vungle||US||Around $5 for both formats|